The-Debarghya/CTF-Writeups/README.md

 * Then navigate to `localhost:4567/uploads` in browser to use the application.

 **OR**
-* Can be run as a docker container with the following command:
+* Can be run as a docker container with the following command:<br>
 `docker run -it --rm -p 4567:4567 -v log:/app/log -v uploads:/app/public/uploads heisenberg8622/pedometer`